COMMUNICATION BETWEEN HOME AND SCHOOL

 - School Website: has an abundance of information for parents including school policies, school calendar, guidance for supporting your child’s learning at home and copies of letters and forms.
 Please take time to make yourself familiar with it.
 Each class has a dedicated page.

 - Class Reps: each class has at least one rep whose role is to facilitate the exchange of information between home and school.
-Like the TAs, they are not there to discuss your child’s welfare or learning and will direct you to the class teacher in this event.

 - Meet the Teacher: At the start of the school year, we have meetings at school for you to get to know the teacher, hear about the class curriculum and organisation, and to ask any questions.